NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Pathfinder Society Boons/Wayfinder, Harmonic.md

 You can activate this ability as a free action before you [[Actions/Aid|Aid]] an ally.
 If you roll a success on the check to [[Actions/Aid|Aid]], you instead get a critical success.

 You can safely use this benefit once per adventure.You can attempt to use it a second time, overcharging the wayfinder at the risk of destroying it.
 When you do so, roll a DC 10 Flat check.
-On a success, the wayfinder is [[Conditions/Broken|Broken]].
+On a success, the wayfinder is [[Broken|Broken]].
 On a failure, the wayfinder is destroyed.
 Trying to overcharge it twice destroys it.

 *Source: *
 *OGL*